31131023374/analysis/HR-Module.md

-## This is for Employee and Recruitment Function in HR Module
+## This description is for Employee and Recruitment Module in HR Dep

+After testing with Employee and Recruitment Module of Odoo, below are adjustments, improvements and also the profile permission definition

-1. Profile
+1. Profiles
  - HR Manager
  - HR Senior
  - HR Executive